-The hardest scaling problem isn’t technical — it’s knowledge.
-At five people, Maya could answer every question about the business.
-At twenty-five people across three cities, she can’t.
-The GreenBox story is partly about discovery techniques and planning frameworks.
-But underneath, it’s about how knowledge moves from one person’s head into containers that scale.
-This is the reference for that journey.
+The hardest scaling problem most growing companies face isn’t technical; it’s knowledge.
+At five people, the founder can answer every question about the business.
+At twenty-five people across three cities, they can’t.
+Underneath every healthy scaling story is the same pattern: knowledge moving from one person’s head into containers that the rest of the team can use without that person in the room.
+This post is the reference for that journey, with worked examples drawn from the Greenbox story.

 The knowledge containers